Payment of Wages: Federal

 - Direct deposit allows employers to deposit employees' pay directly into bank accounts designated by the employees without using a physical paycheck.
 Paying employees via direct deposit eliminates many of the problems associated with paying by cash or check.
 Direct deposit is regulated by both federal and state law.
 See Payment by Direct Deposit.

 - Electronic paycards are an alternative wage payment option for employees who do not have, or cannot obtain, a bank account that can receive direct deposits.
 As many as one in 10 employees cannot be paid via direct deposit.
-Paycards are regulated by federal laws that are similar to the direct deposit laws, as well as by state laws, although the state laws have been emerging slowly.
+Paycards are regulated by federal laws that are similar to the direct deposit laws, as well as by state laws.
 See Payment by Electronic Paycard.

 - HR and payroll departments need to know ahead of time whether there will be an extra pay period caused by the calendar in any given year.
 If not planned for and handled properly, an extra pay period can cause an unanticipated increase in wage expenses that was not accounted for.
 See Extra Pay Periods Caused by the Calendar.